Darkness4/blog/pages/blog/2023-09-10-developing-blog/page.md

 ## Conclusion

 To summary, when I write a page of the blog, I create a `page.md` file in the `pages/blog/<date-url>/` directory like SveltePress.
 Then I compile the pages into html by running `go generate` which `go run build.go`.
-The `build.go` script generates the html pages from markdown, and also creates the `gen/index/index.go` file which contains the necessery data for the index page.
+The `build.go` script generates the html pages from markdown, and also creates the `gen/index/index.go` file which contains the necessary data for the index page.

 After compiling the pages, the server can run and accepts two type of request: the initial request and the SSR request with HTMX.
 Based on the request, we can create a router which executes SSR and allow quick rendering without the need to redownload everything (like the HTMX library, CSS, and other "app"-time assets...).